department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2023-11-medications-usability-testing-round2-AT/conversation-guide.md

     - Was there anything that didn't meet your expectation?
     - Was there anything that hindered or helped you from better understanding your medication?

-- Besides refilling your prescriptions, what else do you do on that page?
+- Besides refilling your medications, what else do you do on that page?
 - What other goals, if any, do you wish you could complete on your medications page?

 - What type of device are you using today?